Reuters SA Survey of Economists (May 2009)

 The May edition of the Reuters South African Survey of Economists has just been published.
-(The Econometer is a measure of economic sentiment drawn from a monthly poll of forecasts by leading economists in South Africa and abroad and presented in the form of an index.
-The index reflects the forecasters’ sentiment for a quarter 12, 11 or 10 months forward.)
+(The Reuters Econometer is a measure of economic sentiment drawn from a monthly poll of forecasts by leading economists in South Africa and abroad and presented in the form an index).
+The weightings used in the index are: GDP growth – 25%; CPIX inflation – 20%; Producer Price Inflation – 5%; Prime Interest Rate – 20%; 10-year bond yield – 5%; Rand-Dollar Depreciation – 25%.

 Please click the thumbnail below for the full report.